tvtt2k/Ag2_AEO/README.md

 5. Run "python main.py"

 ---
-I'm sharing a video on how to run and use the project: https://youtu.be/SNCaqAqn9Bk
+I'm sharing a video on how to run the project: https://youtu.be/SNCaqAqn9Bk

 Bugs to fix: